junxit/us-congress-bills-114/metadata.md

 - 2015-03-10 — Introduced in Senate
 - 2015-03-10 — Referred to the Committee on Foreign Relations. (text of measure as introduced: CR S1388)
+- 2016-02-10 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2016-02-10 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2016-02-10 — Committee on Foreign Relations.
+Reported by Senator Corker with an amendment in the nature of a substitute and an amendment to the title and with an amended preamble.
+Without written report.
+- 2016-02-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 365.